 Some dorms allow students to have an electric hot plate or a microwave, while some don't.
 If you can, why not provide your college student with an electric wok or a crock-pot?
-I find both of these options to be much more versatile than a simple hot plate.
+We find both of these options to be much more versatile than a simple hot plate.

-Cooking with a wok
+Cooking With a Wok

 You can cook up lots of vegetarian one-pot meals with a wok.
 Of course, you can make vegetable stir-fries, but you can also use a wok to make soups and even to boil water and make pasta or noodle dishes.
 A college student can even use their wok to cook up some dirt-cheap vegetarian ramen if they're on a tight budget.

 Easy One-Pot Stirfry Recipes:

 Crock Pot Cooking